KnowJS/day-two/README.md

 - _npm home_ grunt
 - _npm home_ gulp
 - ...
 Node.js scripts!
-- Problem: Add a Makefile or npm [script] to your app that starts it and runs tests using mocha
+- Problem: Add a Makefile or npm [script] to your app that starts it
-  - bonus: Create a simple gulp file that starts your server with live-reload

 ###10 min break